wonmor/Scalizer-Windows/README.md

 ### [Buy me a Coffee ☕](https://www.buymeacoffee.com/wonmor)

 **Scalizer** automatically configures the Windows' UI scale on unsupported displays, such as Huawei's Mateview.
-It essentially *replaces* the default Windows's DPI scaling software.
+It effectively *replaces* the default Windows's DPI scaling software.
 Served as an **Open-source** distribution; covered under the Apache 2.0 License.

 ---